ColemanGariety/gulp-nodemon/README.md

 gulp-nodemon
 ===========

-A gulp task that will re-load your node script when it changes.
+A gulp-friendly nodemon wrapper that will reload your script when things change.
 Perfect for development.

 ## Usage